About VBSD 2022

 Virtual Workshop

-VBSD 2022 will be held virtually on Sunday, October 23, 2022 or Monday, October 24, 2022 (exact date & time TBD).
+VBSD 2022 will be held virtually at 2pm - 6pm IDT on Monday, October 24, 2022.

 Organizers